Indian Corn Craft

 This craft is great for kids of all ages!
 It doesn’t make much of a mess so it has an easier clean up.
 We all love easy clean-up on Thanksgiving!

-Why You’ll Love this Indian Corn Craft
+Why You’ll Love This Craft

 • This craft requires gluing of very small objects, which can help to refine fine motor skills using precision while gluing.

-• You can use this Indian corn craft to teach your kids about the history of Thanksgiving!
+• You can use this Indian corn craft to teach your kids about the history of Thanksgiving.

 • This craft is very affordable and is a great option for large groups of children.